- 1. Bites And Scratches

 Still, there are different myths about cats sleeping in the same room as children.

 Myths About Cats Sleeping in the Same Room With Your Baby

 1. Sucking Air Out Of Lungs

 This belief states that cats will suck the air out of their lungs when near babies.
 It is a superstitious tale that convinces many that cats are evil and kill babies as they sleep.

 2. Harming Babies During Sleep

 Cats may suffocate infants, but not on purpose.
 Most cats are playful and comfort seekers, so they might sit or lie on the baby’s face, suffocating them.

 3. Cats Are Not Good Sleeping Buddies For Babies

 Cats and babies will get along pretty well because they both tend to be playful and adventurous.

 However, most cats will sometimes be jealous of babies, and this typically happens when the owner excludes the cat.

 4. Cats Heal Sick Children As They Sleep

-Japanese have believed that keeping a cat around will cure a sick baby.
-This is just another myth:
+Japanese believed that keeping a cat around would cure a sick baby.
+But, unfortunately, this is just another myth:

-- Cats can make children’s sickness worse, especially if they are asthmatic or allergic.
+- Cats can worsen children’s sickness, especially if they are asthmatic or allergic.

 - Cats may infect children, as explained above.

-On A Positive Note, Cats May Help Babies To Sleep:
+On A Positive Note, Cats May Help Babies Sleep

-- Calming – Most babies like attention, even during sleep.
+- Sleeping with Cats Is Calming – Most babies like attention, even during sleep.
 For example, it’s been proven that almost 90% of babies sleep better when touched or lie close to something they can touch.

 - Cats are furry and soft.
 So, when lying/sleeping next to the baby, the baby is likely to sleep more peacefully.

 - Create a bond – To avoid bites and scratches, let a kitten sleep close or around the baby to develop a stronger relationship as it ages.

 - Cats Help Babies Sleep Faster And Have Longer Sleep – When sleeping close to a cat, the baby will feel its comfort and most likely sleep longer or faster.

 - Many moms will place their babies next to cats to make them sleep longer and faster.